dkainer/easyGC/README.md

 The pipeline requires the installation of Python 2.7 and all PyMS dependencies (see PyMS_UserGuide.pdf for dependencies instructions).
 The PyMS lib in this repository (/lib) should be used instead of the original PyMS library, as it has a few extra features and bug fixes.

 The pipeline functions are found in GCMSalign.py.
+Currently parameters and paths are 'hardcoded' and functions are called from the python console.
+This will change in the near future with a command line interface being implemented.

 TO DO
 -----